magpylib/magpylib/docs/examples/04_application_examples.md

   name: python3
 ---

-This section includes code examples that show how the library can be used and what it can be used for.
-Detailed package, class, method and function documentations are found in the library docstrings {ref}`genindex`.
+This section includes code examples.
+Detailed package, class, method and function documentations are found in the {ref}`modindex`.
 A technical introduction is given in {ref}`intro`.

 Application Examples
 ====================